mhmnn/flask-vue-docker/README.md

 The second one is a Vue App that connects to the Flask server to query a random number and display it.
 The docker-compose makes sure that the Vue auto-reload still functions properly even within the container.

+The backend binds to port 5000, the frontend to 8080.

 'start.sh' builds and starts both containers without the vue auto-reload.